 All Pioneers educators are highly qualified to deliver quality education programmes based on Te Whariki Matauranga mo nga Mokopuna o Aotearoa the New Zealand Early Childhood Curriculum.

-We are governed by an Executive Committee consisting of parents, management, staff and educator representative.
+We are governed by a Board consisting of parents, management, staff and educator representative.

-Our Head Office for our five centres as well as our home-based service is situated at 5 Cavell Street, Musselburgh.
+Our Head Office for our four centres as well as our home-based service is situated at 5 Cavell Street, Musselburgh.

 Stage one began with the provision of a full day centre originally occupying two adjacent wooden villas in Forth Street which are now to be found at 86 Elm Row and 76 Russell Street.
 The financial impetus was provided by an International Women’s Year grant of $5,000 with encouragement from Dunedin Teachers’ College, Work and Income New Zealand and the enthusiastic people of Dunedin.
 Stage two commenced in April 1978 with Dunedin Community Childcare Association starting the family daycare home-based scheme, offering alternative child care options for the families of Dunedin.